 Is it possible to come across a situation where the right thing to do would be to let something evil happen?
 Or the wrong thing to do would be to let a good thing happen?
-It may seem ridiculous that questions like that should even be asked, but they are asked all the time in regard to law.
+It may seem ridiculous that questions like that should even be asked, but they are asked all the time in regard to the law.

 "If any of you has a sheep and it falls into a pit on the Sabbath, will you not take hold of it and lift it out?"
 (Matthew 12:11 NIV).

 You have a situation where a sheep falls into a pit, but it’s the Sabbath.
 What do you do?
 Any other day of the week, this would not be a hard decision.
 You would lift the sheep out.
 But the Jews were forbidden by the law to do work on the Sabbath.
-You could make the argument that lifting a sheep out of a pit takes effort, and is therefore work … and is therefore forbidden.
+You could make the argument that lifting a sheep out of a pit takes effort and is, therefore, work … and is, therefore, forbidden.